-For increased security, avoid installing sites with the username “admin”.
+For security purposes, avoid installing WordPress sites using the user name “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks on the WordPress platform.
+This is the default installation username for WordPress and one of the leading causes of brute force attacks and security threats on the WordPress CMS.

-In this step-by-step tutorial for non-technical WordPress users, you will learn how to change your admin username in WordPress from ‘admin’ to a more secure username.
+In this step-by-step tutorial, we’ll show you how to change your admin username in WordPress from ‘admin’ to a more secure username.

-How To Change Your Admin Username In WordPress To Another User Name
+How To Change Your WP Username From Admin To Another Username

-Typically, in a new WordPress site, the first registered user is usually the administrator.
+By default, on all new WordPress installations, the first registered user is the website administrator.

-There are several ways to view your username details after logging into WordPress:
+There are several ways to access your “Profile” section and view your username details after logging into WordPress:

-Click either on your user name, or the Edit link when hovering over the user name with your mouse …
+Click either on the user name, or the Edit link when hovering over the username with your mouse …

-You can also visit your “Profile” area by selecting Users > Your Profile from the Dashboard side menu.
+You can also visit your “Profile” section by selecting Users > Your Profile from your admin menu.

-What you will discover when you get into your Profile page, however, is that you can’t change your user name from the Dashboard section …
+What you will see when you get into the Profile area, however, is that usernames can’t be changed from the Dashboard …

-So, how do you modify the user name?
+So, how can you modify the admin username?

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change your user name without accessing your server and touching your server files or your WordPress database:
+If your WordPress admin login is “admin,” here’s the easiest way to change the username without going into your server:

-Next, create a different username, and assign the new user account the role of “Administrator”.
+Next, create a new username, and assign your new user account the role of “Administrator”.
 Remember to save your changes in order to update your settings …

 Log out of your WordPress admin area …